 Music: I’m also digging the music here.
 The OP, at least of this episode, was beautiful, the BG music was fitting albeit a bit forgettable, the insert song was great and the ED was fine.

 Voice Acting: Japanese – No stand out performances or voices, but everyone seemed fitting and fine in their roles.

 This isn’t so much a reluctant ‘yes’ in hopes of finding something redeemable about this show beyond the art and music and moreso an ‘I’m curious as to how bad this show really is’.
-At best, I’ll get something laughably bad or stupidly fun and if not I can probably have a new ranting chew toy.
+At best, I’ll get something laughably bad or stupidly fun.
 At worst it will just turn out to be boring.